Cofitachequi: Fall of the Rembert Chiefdom (c. 1375-1450)

+Fall of the Irene phase Chiefdom (c.
+1390-1450)

+After accepting refugees from the Middle Savannah Chiefdom, it seemed like the Irene phase Chiefdom was the next target of Cofitachequi aggression.
+After 1375, a buffer zone was created on the South Carolina Coast between the Irene phase Orista and the likely Cofitachequi-allied groups on Winyah Bay.
+The tense situation was heightened after the late 14th century with the Irene acceptance of the remaining Middle Savannah population.
+Conflict between 1400-1450 would spell the end of the Irene phase Chiefdom, possibly involving a switch in allegiance of the Orista on Saint Helena's Island, who were still in a fairly prestigious position in the region by Spanish contact compared to the fate of Irene itself, which was abandoned and the entire area around it abandoned.
+The remnant of Irene, the Guale Micoship, seems to have aligned itself with Ocute against Cofitachequi, the two later forming the Yamasee Confederation.

+First contacts (1520s)

 Cofitachequi may have come to the attention of the Spanish as early as 1521 when two Spanish ships explored the South Carolina coast.
 At present day Winyah Bay, near the city of Georgetown, they captured and enslaved about sixty people who said they were subjects of a ruler called Datha or Duhare.
 Datha may have been the ruler of Cofitachequi, some 90 miles inland from Georgetown.
 One of the captives, called Francisco Chicora, learned Spanish and visited Spain.
 He described Datha to Peter Martyr as "white", tall, carried on the shoulders of his subjects, and ruling a large region of towns featuring earthen mounds upon which religious ceremonies were held.
 Large quantities of pearls and jewels, Chicora said, could be found at Xapira, a town or chiefdom near Datha.

 In 1526, inspired by these stories, Lucas Vázquez de Ayllón led 600 people to establish a colony that would exploit the supposed riches of Datha.
 At Winyah Bay, one of his ships was wrecked and Chicora and others escaped from the Spanish.
 Ayllon established a settlement near Sapelo Sound in present day Georgia, but he died and the colony was abandoned after three months, the 150 survivors returning to the Caribbean.
 Ayllón's colony was probably the source of items of European manufacture later discovered by De Soto in Cofitachequi.